Killing of Ajike Owens: Shooting

-At approximately 9:01 p.m. on June 2, 2023, deputies from the Marion County Sheriff's Office were already en route to a residence in Ocala in response to a report of “trespassing” when a second 911 call reported gunfire.
+At approximately 9:01 p.m. on June 2, 2023, deputies from the Marion County Sheriff's Office were already en route to a residence in Ocala in response to a report of "trespassing" when a second 911 call reported gunfire.
 Upon arrival, officers found 35-year-old Ajike "A.J."
-Owens lying on the ground outside the residence with a single gunshot wound to her chest.
+Owens lying on the ground outside the residence with a single .380 ACP caliber gunshot wound to her chest.
 She was transported to a local hospital, where she was pronounced dead shortly after arrival.

 According to investigators and witness interviews, Owens had approached the front door of 58-year-old Susan Lorincz moments before the shooting.
 Detectives said Owens knocked several times, calling out for Lorincz to come outside.
-Lorincz then fired a single bullet through the closed, locked door, striking Owens at close range while her ten-year-old son stood beside her.
+Lorincz then fired a single bullet through the closed, locked, metal door, striking Owens at close range while her ten-year-old son stood beside her.

 In interviews with law enforcement, Lorincz claimed she acted in self-defense, alleging that Owens had been "pounding aggressively" on her door and that she feared the door would be forced open.
 However, detectives stated that physical evidence and eyewitness accounts did not support Lorincz's version of events.
 The investigation found no indication that Owens had attempted to enter the apartment or posed an imminent threat when she was shot.

 Neighbors across the street told reporters they heard a single gunshot followed by screams.
 One resident ran outside after hearing a child yell, "They shot my mama!" and began administering CPR until emergency responders arrived.

 Officials later confirmed that Lorincz had placed two emergency calls that evening: the first to report what she described as "trespassing", and the second immediately after the shooting.
 Both calls were logged within two minutes of one another.
 By the time deputies reached the scene, Owens was already unresponsive.